svandenhoven/migrate1/doc/setup.md

 1. Install either `asdf` or `mise`.
 1. Clone this project (`gitlab-docs-hugo`).
-1. In the checkout of `gitlab-docs-hugo`, run:
+1. Ensure you are in the `gitlab-docs-hugo` folder.
+Then run:

    ```shell
    make setup
    ```

-1. The website build will pull content from project directories that are checked out in the same location as `gitlab-docs-hugo`.
-You can use your existing cloned repositories, or you can clone them all at once by running this command:
+1. The website build pulls content from project directories that are checked out in the same location as `gitlab-docs-hugo`.
+You can use your existing cloned repositories, or you can clone them all at once by running this command from within the `gitlab-docs-hugo` folder:

    ```shell
    make clone-docs-projects